gilsondesign/bad-boilerplate/README.md

 ## How to use Grunt
 1. Open your command window and `cd` to your project directory
-2. Type 'npm install' and hit enter.
+2. Type `npm install` and hit enter.
 This will create a node_modules folder with everything found inside of your package.json file.
 2. Type `grunt` and hit enter.
 The default task should execute, compiling your Sass and starting the Watch task.
 You will need to have this running whenever you work on a project.
 4. Code away!